 By Andre Paultre and Andres Martinez Casares

-PORT-AU-PRINCE (Reuters) - The killing of a journalist who had closely covered Haiti’s political and economic crisis fuelled the anger of protesters on Friday, as they clashed with police and pressed calls for the president of the impoverished nation to resign.
+PORT-AU-PRINCE, Oct 11 (Reuters) - The killing of a journalist who had closely covered Haiti’s political and economic crisis fueled protesters’ anger on Friday as they marched by the thousands on the home of President Jovenel Moise to press their calls for his resignation.

 Nehemie Joseph was found dead in his car with several gunshot wounds to the head late on Thursday, according to his media outlet Radio Mega.

 Violent crime is rife in Haiti, and the circumstances behind Joseph’s killing were not immediately known.

 He had complained publicly last month of threats from politicians close to the government over his work, but Haiti’s police and government had no immediate comment on the killing.

 The country’s online media association said Joseph was the third journalist to have been killed or “disappeared” since Moise became president 2-1/2 years ago.

 Protests over fuel shortages, galloping inflation and allegations of corruption by public officials have rocked Haiti for the past four weeks.

 At least 17 people have been killed and 189 injured during the anti-government demonstrations, according to Haiti’s National Network for the Defense of Human Rights, and schools and businesses have had to close.

 Local media and the opposition reported the death on Friday of a 16-year-old in a protest in the town of Saint-Marc, just north of Port-au-Prince.